Belgian net salary calculator — from gross to net in 2026

 The calculator

 Enter your monthly gross and your family situation.
 The calculation updates live and shows the breakdown of each item (ONSS, personal income tax, employment bonus, special contribution).
+For the line-by-line reading of those items, see understanding your Belgian payslip.

 💼 Your salary